atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 tags: [creatine, hair-loss, research, fitness, supplements]
 ---

-There's been a lot of excitement around a new 2025 randomized controlled trial that looked directly at creatine supplementation and hair loss.
-Media outlets, fitness influencers, and Reddit threads everywhere have boiled the study down to a simple takeaway:
+There's been a lot of attention around a new 2025 randomized controlled trial that looked directly at creatine supplementation and hair loss.
+Media outlets, fitness influencers, and Reddit threads everywhere have largely boiled the study down to a simple takeaway:

 **"Creatine doesn't cause hair loss."**

 The study does offer valuable data.
-It's the first trial to pair blood androgen measurements with direct, dermatologist-evaluated hair metrics using the FotoFinder system.
-And importantly, it did not replicate the infamous 2009 "rugby" study that reported a sharp spike in DHT after creatine loading.
+It's the first trial to pair blood androgen measurements with direct, dermatologist-evaluated hair metrics.
+And importantly, it did not replicate the results of the 2009 rugby study that reported a sharp spike in DHT after creatine loading.

-But after reading the paper closely — and speaking directly with the authors — there's one key methodological detail that hasn't been mentioned anywhere, and it matters a lot for how broadly the results can be applied.
+But after reading the paper closely, and hearing from the authors, there's one key methodological detail that is being overlooked, and it matters a lot for how broadly the results can be applied.

 Before getting to that, let's briefly cover what the study actually did show.